Sîn-gāmil

+Dedication tablet of Sîn-gāmil, ruler of Uruk, 18th century BC.
+British Museum.

-Sîn-gāmil (inscribed in 𒀭𒂗𒍪𒂵𒈪𒅋: ^{D}EN.ZU-kà-mi-il) was an Amorite king of Uruk during the 18th century BCE, at the time of the Isin-Larsa period.
-He was the son of Sîn-irībam, and Ilum-gāmil, his brother succeeded him.
+Sîn-gāmil (inscribed in 𒀭𒂗𒍪𒂵𒈪𒅋: ^{D}EN.ZU-kà-mi-il; died c.
+1824 BC) was an Amorite king of Uruk, at the time of the Isin-Larsa period.
+He was the son of Sin-iribam.
+Ilum-gamil, his brother, may have succeeded him.

 Sîn-gāmil is also known from one of this dedication tablets.

 His son was Salim-palih-Marduk, and, according to their seals, their deities were Marduk and Shamash.

-The dynasty of the Kings of Uruk in the early 2nd millennium BC was composed of the following rulers in approximate chronological order: Alila-hadum, Sumu-binasa, Naram-Sin of Uruk, Sîn-kāšid, Sîn-iribam, Sîn-gamil, Ilum-gamil, An-am, Irdanene, Rîm-Anum, and Nabi-ilišu.
+The dynasty of the Kings of Uruk in the early 2nd millennium BC was composed of the following rulers in approximate chronological order: Alila-hadum, Sumu-binasa, Naram-Sin, Sîn-kāšid, Sin-iribam, Sin-gamil, Ilum-gamil, An-am, Irdanene, Rîm-Anum, and Nabi-ilishu.

 This ruler is not to be confused with the Sîn-gamil, son of Sin-semi, who ruled the city of Diniktum contemporary with Zimri-Lim of Mari.